Chelsea and Westminster Hospital: History

 The first hospital on the site was conceived in 1876 and officially opened as the St George's Union Infirmary in February 1878.
+This facility became St Stephen's Hospital in 1925.

+In 1930 the hospital was transferred to the London County Council under the Local Government Act 1929.
+At this time the medical superintendent was D S Sandiland MRCS LRPC (Lond) and the steward was W Starns, there were 788 beds.
+Miss E J Booth was Matron.
+Booth was Matron from 1911 to 1942.

-This facility became St Stephen's Hospital in 1925 and, after it had joined the National Health Service in 1948, continued in service until it closed in 1989.
+It joined the National Health Service in 1948 and continued in service until it closed in 1989.
 Part of the old hospital survives as an HIV unit known as "St Stephen's Centre".

-The Chelsea and Westminster Hospital, which was designed by the architects Sheppard Robson, was built on the St Stephen's Hospital site and was officially opened by the Queen in May 1993.
+The Chelsea and Westminster Hospital, which was designed by the architects Sheppard Robson, was built on the St Stephen's Hospital site and was officially opened by Queen Elizabeth II in May 1993.
 It brought together staff, services and equipment from five other hospitals in London: